bayfrontmedia/bones/docs/install/bare.md

 The method in which you add environment variables may vary depending on your server setup.
 Typically, this is done by creating a `.env` file at the base path of your project.

+The [getEnv](../utilities/app.md#getenv) app utility can be used to retrieve environment variables from this file, and this should typically only be done from within configuration files.

+**Because the `.env` file contains sensitive information, it should never be made public or committed to your application's source control**

 ```dotenv
 APP_KEY=SECURE_APP_KEY
 APP_DEBUG=true